Forced Turnover: Evaluating Pressing Effectiveness in Soccer

 Data

-Match information, dynamic events, and XY tracking data are provided by SkillCorner.
+Match information, dynamic events, and player tracking data are provided by SkillCorner.
 They use artificial intelligence and deep learning to detect moving objects in broadcast videos and extract data.
-Match information includes the data and time of the games, home and away team names, pitch dimensions, referee information, and other game-level details.
+Match information includes the date and time of the games, home and away team names, pitch dimensions, referee information, and other game-level details.
 Dynamic events include on-ball and off-ball activities such as passes, shots, tackles, recoveries, off-ball runs, goals, and many others.
 Each event also has a timestamp, location coordinates, and player identification.
-XY tracking data includes the identities, locations, and movements of all 22 players and the ball throughout the full 90 minutes at a rate of 10 frames per second (10 Hz).
+Player tracking data includes the identities, locations, and movements of all 22 players and the ball throughout the full 90 minutes at a rate of 10 frames per second (10 Hz).
 Since this data is extracted from broadcast video, SkillCorner uses its technology to extrapolate the coordinates of players outside of the camera’s field of view.

 The dataset contains 520 matches played in the 2023 season of Major League Soccer (MLS), the professional soccer league in North America.
 The dynamic events for 18 of the 520 matches were not provided by SkillCorner because they did not pass their quality check and were, therefore, unusable for this analysis.